mmistakes/made-mistakes-jekyll/_posts/2013-02-26-josephdjohn-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @josephedjohn"
+title: "Winter wonderland couple outside"
 description: "PaperFaces portrait of @josephedjohn drawn with Paper by 53 on an iPad."
 image: paperfaces-josephedjohn-twitter-lg
 thumb: paperfaces-josephedjohn-twitter-150.jpg